-If there is ever a misunderstood and often wrongly maligned kitchen layout, it would have to be the galley or corridor kitchen.
-Even its names do nothing to instill confidence: galley evoking images of propane stoves on sailboats and corridor calling to mind dismal school hallways.
+If there is ever a misunderstood—and often wrongly maligned—kitchen layout, it would have to be the galley or corridor kitchen.
+Even its names do little to instill confidence, with galley evoking images of boats and corridor calling to mind school or office hallways.

 A galley kitchen is a long, narrow kitchen that has base cabinets, wall cabinets, counters, or other services located on one or both sides of a central walkway.
-The countertops can be interspersed with appliances like fridges, sinks, cabinetry and other functional items.
+Less often a galley is called a corridor kitchen because its main traffic lane is a long, narrow aisle.

 Since galley kitchens are small, they tend to be less expensive to build or remodel than with other kitchen layouts.
-Also, galley kitchens are ergonomically superior to other kitchen design layouts since key services are clustered around each other.
+Also, galley kitchens are ergonomically better than some other kitchen design layouts since key services are clustered around each other.
 This means that walking toward or reaching for items between the refrigerator, stove/oven, and sink is kept to a minimum.

 Galley Kitchens Pros and Cons